MILGAMMA 50mg/250mcg x 20 tabl

 4.9 Overdose

-Cases of poisoning or overdose phenomena are not known so far.
+Cases of poisoning or overdose have not been reported so far.

 a) Symptoms of intoxication